The following FAQs are for Housing Selection 2022-2023. Please select your student status for the most accurate FAQ.

 Students needing an Emotional Support Animal (ESA) or a service animal are required to complete a medical accommodation request prior to bringing an animal onto campus.
 Click here to learn more.

-With Charles Landing no longer affiliated with RISD, are there other parking options for students on campus?
+Are there parking options for students on campus?

 Unfortunately, RISD is not able to provide parking options at this time for students.
 However, the City of Providence has plenty of parking options for students.
 Please click here to learn more.
 Students are also welcome to park on RISD’s campus overnight and on weekend – click here to learn more.